PalliPlease/RAG-Document-Assistant/README.md

 A Streamlit interface where users can ask questions

-No external APIs are required — everything runs locally using Ollama.
+No external APIs are required, everything runs locally using Ollama.